BassT23/Proxmox/README.md

 existing readiness and policy handling.
 This prepares a Target → Transport → Updater split without changing the existing Proxmox target behavior.

+### Internal SSH connections

+Remote Proxmox nodes and internal Proxmox VMs can have explicit SSH overrides in `/etc/ultimate-updater/internal-ssh.conf`.
+This is a validated, data-only configuration (not a shell file) and is separate from `targets.conf`.
+Without an override, nodes use the Corosync address and global SSH defaults;
+VMs use their existing `VMs/<VMID>` profile or QEMU Guest Agent behavior.
+The Web UI shows the resolved values and their source under **Internal SSH Connections**, where an authenticated owner can save, test, edit, or remove an override.
+Removing one restores automatic/default resolution.
+Only the identity-file path is stored or displayed; private key contents and passwords are never handled by the UI.

 ## Machine-readable status

 `check-updates.sh` additionally writes `/etc/ultimate-updater/status.json`